Tellusant/docs/articles-posts/strategy-grid.md

 Risk at the company level should also focus on volatility (stock market beta is not part of the consideration though).
 Quarterly or monthly data makes it easy to measure volatility for the company, its competitors, and the market as a whole.

 ### Business Unit
 The logic for business units is the same as for the company as a whole, just scaled down.
-The comparisons are both against competiton and against other business units.
+The comparisons are both against competition and against other business units.
 The latter allows for a way to calibrate BU performance in a scientific way.

 ---
 ## Illustrations